Zé Ricardo: Shimizu S-Pulse

 Following the dismissal of Hiroaki Hiraoka in the middle of the 2022 J1 League season, Zé Ricardo was appointed manager of Shimizu S-Pulse.
 However, he was unable to help them survive in the top flight and they were relegated to the J2 League.

 Shimizu also started the 2023 season very poorly, winning none of their first seven games, scoring only four goals in the process.
 On 3 April 2023, it was announced that Zé Ricardo's contract with the club had been mutually terminated.

 Cruzeiro

 On 5 September 2023, Zé Ricardo returned to his home country, after being announced at Cruzeiro in the top tier.
 He was dismissed on 12 November, with the club in the relegation zone.

 Goiás

 On 25 December 2023, Zé Ricardo was named head coach of Goiás for the upcoming season.
 He left on a mutual agreement on 25 March 2024, after being knocked out of the 2024 Copa Verde.

 Criciúma

 On 18 December 2024, Zé Ricardo was appointed Criciúma head coach.
 The following 6 May, he was sacked.

+Sporting Cristal

+On 3 April 2026, Zé Ricardo moved abroad and replaced compatriot Paulo Autuori at the helm of Sporting Cristal in Peru.
+On 5 June, he left by mutual consent.